-Human papillomavirus (HPV) infection.
+- Human papillomavirus (HPV) infection .
 Research indicates that infection with this virus is a risk factor for anal cancer.
 HPV is most commonly passed from person to person during sexual activity.
-There are different types, or strains, of HPV, and some strains are more strongly associated with certain types of cancer.
-HPV vaccines protect against certain strains of the virus.
+There are different types, or strains, of HPV.
+Some strains are more strongly linked with certain types of cancer.
+HPV vaccines protect against certain specific strains of the virus.

-Anal fistula.
-An anal fistula is an abnormal tunnel between the anal canal and the outer skin of the anus that often drains pus or liquid, which can soil or stain clothing.
+- Anal fistula.
+An anal fistula is an abnormal tunnel between the anal canal and the outer skin of the anus.
+The tunnel often drains pus or liquid, which can soil or stain clothing.
 An anal fistula may irritate the outer tissues or cause discomfort.
 An anal fistula may increase the risk of developing anal cancer.

-Cigarette smoking .
-Cigarettes can cause harm throughout the body, because chemicals from cigarettes can enter the bloodstream and affect nearly every organ and tissue in the body.
+- Cigarette smoking .
+Smoking tobacco can cause harm throughout the body.
+Chemicals from the smoke can enter the bloodstream and affect nearly every organ and tissue in the body.
 Smokers are about eight times more likely to develop anal cancer than nonsmokers.

-Lowered immunity.
-People with diseases or conditions affecting the immune system—such as HIV or organ transplantation—and people who take immunosuppressive drugs that make the immune system less able to fight disease are more likely to develop anal cancer.
+- Lowered immunity.
+People with diseases or conditions affecting the immune system—such as HIV or organ transplantation—are more likely to develop anal cancer.
+People who take immunosuppressive drugs that make the immune system less able to fight disease are also more likely to develop anal cancer.

 - Talk with your doctor about HPV vaccination.
 In 2010, the U.S. Food and Drug Administration (FDA) approved the HPV vaccine Gardasil for prevention of anal cancer in females and males ages nine to 26.
 Learn more about cancer vaccines .

 - Avoid anal sexual intercourse, which carries an increased risk of HPV and HIV infection.